katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 >>
 >> 1. Load all necessary libraries.
 >> 2. Read in the rainfall data table and the raingauge information table.
->> 3. Aggregate the rainfall data per week and per raingauge.
+>> 3. Aggregate the rainfall data per week and per raingauge. (recap in episode [Starting with data](https://katrintirok.github.io/python-environmental-lesson/02-starting_with_data/index.html))
->> 4. Merge the aggregated rainfall data with the raingauge table.
+>> 4. Merge the aggregated rainfall data with the raingauge table. (recap in episode [Manipulating DataFrames with pandas](https://katrintirok.github.io/python-environmental-lesson/04-merging-data/index.html))
 >> 5. Make the plot.
 > {: .solution}
 >>